UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 Requirements
 ^^^^^^^^^^^^
-Using the GPU acceleration functionality requires a compatible graphics card and a functional PyTorch installation.
+Using the GPU acceleration functionality requires a compatible graphics card and a functional **PyTorch** installation.
 Additionally, your graphics drivers must be up to date to ensure the system communicates correctly with your hardware and runs calculations efficiently.
+To install, use **pip install torch** OR directly from the OSgeo4W setup.

 Memory Management
 ^^^^^^^^^^^^^^^^^